-The classroom furniture must allow the possibility of configuring the space differently, always concerning the moment of the learning process.
-It can be configured in different ways: for individual work, in groups of 2 to 4 students, in a large group, etc.
+The classroom furniture must allow the possibility of configuring the space in a different way, always in relation to the moment of the learning process.
+It can be configured in different ways: for individual work, in groups of 2 to 4 students, in a large group ...